eclipse-pass/pass-ui/README.md

 Login to the ember container with `docker exec -it ember /bin/sh`.
 Then run ember with `./node_modules/ember-cli/bin/ember`.
-This can be useful for adding and updating depdencies.
+This can be useful for adding and updating dependencies.
 You can run also run tests, but you may have to install other dependencies such as google-chrome.

 ### Running ember locally

 If you wish, you may install ember locally.
-The application will not be able to run due to the need to access various web services, but running tests can be useful.
+The application will not be able to run due to the need to access various web services, but running tests on the command line can be useful.
 See documentation at [ember.js](https://emberjs.com/).
-(Note that tests can be run in a browser by visiting the URL given above.)
+There may be dependency issues requiring node-sass to be rebuilt for your environment.